BrianMiltonJr/rp-package/README.md

 Rp Karma (Still Under heavy development, Will be released with V0.0.2):
   *rp.negate - allows an admin to negate karma from a player that is performing badly on the server.
+  *rp.karma - allows an admin to check a player's karma file

 Commands(first & last refer to names):